 What is a Dirtbag?

-Dirtbagging emerged in the early climbing days when the most dedicated rock climbers ditched the traditional work world and the traditional constraints of a job, mortgage, debt, and the rat race.
-They lived in tents or automobiles in places like Yosemite Valley, Joshua Tree, and beyond, where they lived in the dirt to be close to the rocks and the grandeur of Mother Nature.
+Dirtbagging emerged in the early climbing days when the most dedicated rock climbers ditched the traditional work world and the constraints of a job, mortgage, debt, and the rat race.
+They lived in tents or automobiles in places like Yosemite Valley, Joshua Tree, and beyond, where they lived and slept in the dirt to be close to the rocks and the grandeur of Mother Nature.
 They valued their time more than money.

 Names like Yvon Chouinard or Fred Beckey come to mind as some of the original, “true” dirtbags, scraping by with whatever bit of little work they could find (often seasonal), sometimes eating canned cat food or whatever in order to maintain their adventurous lifestyle.